swill/Theme-SolarizedSwill/README.md

 Sublime Text > Preferences > Color Schemes > Theme-SolarizedSwill > SolarizedSwill
 ```

 You may notice that inside `Theme-SolarizedSwill` there is both `SolarizedSwill` and `SolarizedDark` as options.
-The [`SolarizedDark`](http://tmtheme-editor.herokuapp.com/#!/editor/theme/Solarized%20(dark)) theme is the standard version which most of you are probably familiar with.
+The [`SolarizedDark`](http://tmtheme-editor.herokuapp.com/#!/editor/theme/Solarized%20(dark)) color scheme is the standard version which most of you are probably familiar with.
 I included it in case you prefer that `color_scheme`.

 Since this is the only Solarized Dark `theme` available to match the drawer and tabs with the `color_scheme`, I expect people will likely use it as a starting point for modifications.